easysoftware/developer-portal-devs/docs/Hello_RYS/Toggler-feature.md

- # Feature Toggler
+ # Toggler Feature

-*In this article you will learn what is our new Toggler feature and how to use it*
+*In this article you will learn what is our new Toggler feature and how to use it.*

 ---

-Toggle feature is used for... **TODO NA DOPLNĚNÍ**
+## What is Toggler Feature?

+Toggler feature is a feature of RYS functionality.
+It is designed primarily to satisfy client requirements.
+Instead of implementing each client functionality required separately, a Toggler is created that contains several different requirements and the end user can choose which one they want to use to implement their own solution.
+It is an administrator activity.
+Toggler Feature is not a stand-alone functionality, but an extension of RYS functionality.

 ---